← Back to ArticlesTraining Tips

 • Groin guard.
 Only for sparring.
 Buy when you need it, not before.

 • Headgear.
 For sparring.
 The gym often provides it.
-Don't buy until you're sparring regularly.
+Do not buy until you are sparring regularly.

 • Fancy training gadgets.
 Most of it is marketing.
 Basic equipment and consistent training beats gadgets every time.